kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/10-helper-functions.md

 ```

 * Notice how we import the `getFunName()` named `export`
-* We set a `defaultValue={getFunName()}` and that will call the function and if you view in the browser you will see it randomly generates a fun name
+* We set a `defaultValue={getFunName()}` and that will call the function
+* And if you view in the browser you will see it randomly generates a fun name
 * Every time you refresh a new random fun name will appear on the home page